 Provide a short descriptive title of no more than 20 words.

-What is the rationale behind the study?
+What is the rational behind the study?
 Why is it important?

 i) Existing research: Provide an overview of some of the main research undertaken in your identified field.